Bachelor of Applied ScienceEarly Childhood Education

 - Complete an application to MC or be or be enrolled at MC;

-- Have a 2.75 grade point average or better on the most recently completed college-level coursework that applies to the BAS ECE degree;
+- Have a 2.75 grade point average or better on the most recently completed 60 credit hours of college-level coursework;

 - Submit official transcripts of coursework completed at other institution(s) of higher education; and

-- Complete an interview with the program representatives.
+- Successfully complete an evaluation of the writing sample included in the application and an interview with the program representatives.